juanpc2018/Linux-CPU-Frequency-vs.-Power-Settings/README.md

 Needs tweaking, </br>
 Show Y Axis Labels "Fonts" is annoyiong.</br>
-Show Sensor Legend "Fonts" is annoyiong.</br> and still does Not have all information available </br>
+Show Sensor Legend "Fonts" is annoyiong.</br> but has presets. <>/br very configurable, eye candy but does Not have all information available </br>
 needs a good Global Font configuration.</p>

 GKrellM System Monitor, </br>